 When doing this from a Bokeh callback, that didn't work immediately

-because Bokeh seems to have its own, differently configured require
+because Bokeh seems to have its own, differently configured require,

-without access to base/js/dialog
+without access to base/js/dialog directly.
+Luckily

-there is apparently also an alias requirejs
+there is apparently also an alias requirejs that doesn't seem to

 be shadowed by Bokeh.
 I'm not sure to what extent I am depending on